Busulfex (Busulfan)

 What Is Busulfex Used For?

-Busulfex is a specialized chemotherapy medication used to prepare your body for bone marrow or blood stem cell transplantation.
+Busulfex is a medication that contains the active ingredient busulfan.
+It is primarily used as part of a treatment plan to prepare patients for bone marrow or blood stem cell transplants.

 Primary Uses